viniciustakedi/viniciustakedi/README.md

-## Hi, I'm Vinicius Takedi :wave:
+# Hi, I'm Vinicius Takedi :wave:

-Readme to present myself
+### About me:
+* I'm FullStack Developes
+* I love to cook and read books about mysterious and fictional stories
+* Playing video games and football are good options

+## Some projects: